Nergy101/blog/routes/blogs/pocketbase-and-angular.md

 # PocketBase & Angular

 The combination of [PocketBase](https://pocketbase.io) and [Angular](https://angular.io) is my personal favorite for fast prototyping and hobbying.
+What makes PocketBase stand out is how it manages to pack enterprise-grade features into a single executable while keeping the developer experience refreshingly simple.
+You get a complete backend solution that feels like it was built by developers who actually understand the pain points of modern web development.

-Of all BaaS offerings, PocketBase is my favorite because:
+Of all [BaaS](#what-is-a-baas) offerings, PocketBase is my favorite because it delivers everything you need without the typical BaaS headaches:

-- It's free
-- Easy to host (yourself or hosted for free by [PocketHost](https://pockethost.io/))
-- Easy to use, with a good JavaScript SDK (and Flutter SDK)
+- Easy to use, with a good JavaScript SDK (and Flutter SDK) that makes integration seamless
-- Being actively developed on [GitHub](https://github.com/pocketbase/pocketbase)
+- Being actively developed on [GitHub](https://github.com/pocketbase/pocketbase) with a responsive community
-- Easy to follow OAuth configuration pages for Google, GitHub, Microsoft, and more
+- Easy to follow OAuth configuration pages for Google, GitHub and Microsoft.
+No more wrestling with cryptic OAuth setups 🥳🎉
-- Simple table management with relational fields and a simple UI
+- Simple table management with relational fields and an intuitive UI that makes schema design feel natural
-- It can do custom endpoints by writing simple JS functions
+- It can do custom endpoints by writing simple JS functions, giving you the flexibility to extend functionality without leaving the ecosystem
+- You can hook-in on events like 'beforeCreate', 'beforeUpdate', 'beforeDelete', 'afterCreate', 'afterUpdate', 'afterDelete', etc. to do custom logic when you want to do something custom.
-- It can do CRUD + live-view subscriptions on data
+- It can do CRUD + live-view subscriptions on data, so real-time features come built-in
+- Easy to host (yourself or hosted for free by [PocketHost](https://pockethost.io/)), deploy it anywhere, from your Raspberry Pi to a managed service
+- And the best part? **It's completely free**.
+All of these features, and it costs you nothing

 And [Angular](https://angular.io) is my favorite because well...
 I've worked with it for years.
 It's a great framework for building web applications.
 It continually evolves with new trends, like using Signals, Vite, and more.
 It has stood the test of time and is used a lot in enterprise applications.